transitland/transitland-datastore/README.md

 Behind the scenes: a Ruby on Rails web service (backed by Postgres/PostGIS), along with an asynchronous Sidekiq queue (backed by Resque) that runs Ruby and Python data-ingestion libraries.

+For more information about the overall process, see [Transitland: How it Works](http://transit.land/how-it-works/).

 ## Data Model

 Every entity has a globally unique Onestop ID (from the [Onestop ID Registry](https://github.com/transit-land/onestop-id-registry)).
 Entities include: